ellcom/InterfaceBuilderLab/Interface Builder.md

 ## Views

 When creating an Interface in Interface Builder, most of the time a View will be used.
-A View inherits or directly implements the UIView Class.
+A View inherits or directly implements the `UIView` Class.
 A View on the Interface Builder is a rectangular area the handles drawing and touch/gesture events.

-Most Objects in the Object library inherit from UIView, e.g. Button, TextField, Slider, ...
+Most Objects in the Object library inherit from`UIView`, e.g. Button, TextField, Slider, ...

 Views can and are typically nested, i.e. a View sits inside another View.
 The relationship between nested Views are described as a SuperView and a SubView, the Super being the outer and the Sub being the Inner.